obinnadyke/fobrain/README.md

 ## License

-Fobrain is distributed under the [Apache License 2.0](LICENSE).
-All copyrights and privileges related to this software belong solely to the [developer](https://github.com/igweze/).
+This repository is released under the [Apache License 2.0](LICENSE).
+All copyrights and privileges belong solely to the [developer](https://github.com/igweze/).

 ---